moveit/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

       enforce_constrained_state_space: true
       projection_evaluator: joints(panda_joint1,panda_joint2)

-Note that, as we are changing configuration files, you should also clone the repository `panda_moveit_config`_ in you're workspace.
-(Instead of using the version installed with :code:`sudo apt install`.
+Note that, as we are changing configuration files, you should also clone the repository `panda_moveit_config`_ in your workspace, instead of using the version installed with :code:`sudo apt install`.

 .. code-block:: bash

   cd catkin_ws/src
   git clone https://github.com/ros-planning/panda_moveit_config.git
-  cd ../..
+  cd ..
   catkin build

 Run the tutorial